seabbs/getTBinR/cran-comments.md

 ## Comments

-Maintenance release fixing a bug in the recent CRAN version.
+* Maintenance release fixing a bug in the recent CRAN version.
+* Switched GitHub relative links to actual links for CRAN check (not seen locally).

 ## Test environments